 HIGHLIGHTS AT THE PROMENADE:

-- Wonder Full is considered as the largest light and water show in Southeast Asia.
+- Wonder Full is considered the largest light and water show in Southeast Asia.
 This free nightly spectacle features a delightful show of laser lights and water projections, accompanied by orchestra music.
 It is best viewed from the Event Plaza, which also holds concerts and other performances.

 - The Helix Bridge connects Marina Centre to Marina South that is home to Gardens By The Bay.
 This uniquely designed pedestrian bridge has a double helix that resembles the DNA.
 Four viewing platforms are strategically located along the bridge for sightseers to enjoy breathtaking views of Singapore skyline.